Injured on the Job? The First Steps You Need to Take If You’ve Been Hurt at Work

 - Connect the accident to the cause – If you are injured at work, having medical paperwork connecting that injury to the workplace accident that caused it can make a big difference, especially if you decide to file a workers’ compensation claim.

-Should your workers’ compensation claim be denied, or if your employer doesn’t have a policy, the natural progression would then be to file a personal injury lawsuit with an experienced workplace injury lawyer from De La Garza Law Firm.
+Should your workers’ compensation claim be denied, or if your employer doesn’t have a policy, the natural progression would then be to file a personal injury lawsuit with an experienced personal injury lawyer in McAllen from De La Garza Law Firm.

-Consult a Workplace Accident Attorney at De La Garza Law Firm in Laredo
+Consult a Workplace Accident Attorney at De La Garza Law Firm in Laredo, TX

 Recuperating from a workplace accident may seem like an uphill battle, but seeking assistance from an experienced workplace injury attorney is always a good idea.
 In Texas, workers are generally not allowed to sue their employers if their employer is providing workers’ compensation, but if your employer lacks or denies your workers’ compensation claim, you are entitled to seek financial relief through a personal injury claim.